Merzasphor/MWSE/docs/source/lua/type/tes3/lockNode.rst

 Lock Node
 ========================================================

 Lock nodes are one of the attachments that a reference can have.
-This reference provides information on lock and trap state.
+This provides information on lock and trap state.

 Properties